Rosh-yadav/Kubernetes_udemy_notes/static_pod.md

 👉 How kubeadm uses static pods (very important for interview) 👉 OR give you a diagram (this topic becomes crystal clear with it)

+Default port: 2379
+🔹 One-Line Summary ✨

+👉 etcd stores all Kubernetes cluster data and acts as the single source of truth.